FAQ: Flu

 Can I get the flu from the flu vaccine?

 No. The vaccine contains inactivated (dead) virus, which cannot cause an infection.
 However, the vaccine takes about two weeks to become fully effective, so it is always possible you could contract the flu during that time period.
-But the vaccine itself cannot cause influenza.
+However, the vaccine itself cannot cause influenza.

 Can I get the flu vaccine if I’m pregnant or breastfeeding?